How to Clean Your Herb Grinder

 3 - The Multiple Herb User

-Fresh and old herbs often don’t mix, so if you don’t clean it well between each different plant you’ll find that the experience of one will be ruined by lingering tastes and odours of previous grinds.
+Fresh and aged herbs often don't blend well together.
+Therefore, if you don't thoroughly clean your grinder between each different plant, you'll likely find that the experience of one herb will be compromised by lingering tastes and odors from previous grinds.

 What You Need to Clean